Blueprint Digital NHS WalesSystem TrapsDrift to Low Performance

 How It Manifests at DHCW

-The drift is measurable in the staff record too.
-The 2024 staff survey recorded 65% of staff frustrated or burnt out and 58% reporting significant workload pressure; the 65% figure was stripped from the published minutes.
-Twelve months later, burnout had risen to 68.9% — and that year-on-year increase was also stripped.
-Across the same period, long-term sickness rose 59%, total days lost rose from 8,684 in 2021-22 to 15,846 in 2024-25 (an 82% increase against 30% headcount growth), and the Annual Report named stress and anxiety as the leading cause.
-The drift in human cost matches the drift in delivery: each year’s harm becomes next year’s baseline.
-The structural reading — that the workforce condition this produces is the inverse of what successful digital delivery requires — is at Psychological Safety.
+The same drift runs through the workforce.
+The 2024 staff survey found 65% of staff frustrated or burnt out — a figure stripped from the published minutes; a year later it had risen by a further 3.9 points, to roughly 69%, and that increase was stripped too.
+Long-term sickness rose 59%, total days lost climbed from 8,684 to 15,846 — an 82% rise against 30% headcount growth — and the annual report named stress and anxiety as the leading cause.
+Each year’s harm becomes the next year’s baseline; the workforce condition this produces is the structural inverse of what digital delivery requires.

 Produced By